froggyos/froggyos.github.io/versions/1.9/README.md

     * If a language file does not meet requirements (valid name declaration, correct file length), it will be invalid and unable to be used.
 * The **name declaration** must be the first line of the file, and must be in the format `{{{LANGNAME_!!!_[language name]}}}`.
 For example, the name declaration for the `eng` file is `{{{LANGNAME_!!!_English}}}`.
 * If the default language is invalid, froggyOS will automatically revert to the `lbh` language file.
 * If a supposedly translated text results in `Index Missing! -> [translation descriptor]`, this means that you ROYALLY screwed something up.
 This can only happen if you edit the `lbh` file.
 If you manage to trigger this error without editing this file through the dev console, please email what you did to `froggyos.royal.screw.up@gmail.com` so I can replicate it.
-This type of error will also screw up other translations, it is very noticiable.
-    - The `translation descriptor` in the `Index Missing!` error may not be the exact one you are missing.
 * If language files are hidden, they will still be able to be used as a language file, they will just not show up in the list of available languages.

 ## Command Help